snakemake/snakemake-executor-plugin-slurm/docs/further.md

 This might be the default on your cluster, already.
 TODO: What exactly might be the default on a cluster?
+TODO: Also, what exactly does the `--slurm-requeue` mode do?
+I assume it makes snakemake handle the requeueing instead of slurm doing this internally?

 ### different job types